metomi/rose/sphinx/cheat-sheet.rst

    cylc stop <name> --kill

    # Shutdown the suite now leaving any running / submitted tasks behind.
-   # If the suite is restarted cylc will "re-connect" with these jobs
+   # If the suite is restarted Cylc will "re-connect" with these jobs
    # continuing where it left off:
    cylc stop <name> --now --now